myy233/You-Dont-Know-Linux/README.md

 # You-Don-t-Know-Linux
-An intro to linux operating system and commands
+An Intro to Linux operating system, navigation/commands, and a bunch more